 - Heavy lymph in the spleen area

 I got a little excited about the reading since it seemed quite accurate on the first thought.
 I certainly had sinus congestion which was linked to eating cheese and sugar.
-My throat has similar problems with congestion and although mucous in the brain seemed like a strange idea, I thought, perhaps it is linked to the same problem... wanting to keep an open mind.
+My throat has similar problems with congestion and although mucus in the brain seemed like a strange idea, I thought, perhaps it is linked to the same problem...
+I wanted to keep an open mind.

-Lymph/ mucous in the lungs and related areas would make perfect sense as well as I experience difficulties in breathing.
+Lymph/ mucus in the lungs and related areas would make perfect sense as well as I sometimes experience difficulties in breathing (similar to asthma chest tightness).

 Adrenal weakness was diagnosed by hair mineral analysis as well a year ago and has since (according to the same analysis) been healed.
 Remember that these eye pictures were taken a year ago, in April 2013.
 So it made sense that this would show in the iris as well.